LRenTi/AnkiPackBuilder/README.md

 6. Open Anki and import the generated .apkg file to start using your new deck.

-### Prompt
-A prompt for ChatGPT to create Flashcards in the AnkiPackbuilder Format about the topic Bilirubin. <br>

-	Create flashcards for me.
-The format you should use is as follows: Put a # before the question, followed immediately by the question itself.
-The answer should be written beneath the question and can span multiple lines.
-Everything should be in a .txt code file.
-You don't need to write "question" or "answer.
-        Here's an example card in the format you should follow:
-        #What is the color of the sky?
-        Blue
 ## Contributing

 Contributions are welcome!
 If you have any ideas, suggestions, or bug reports, please open an issue.